Aryavir07/Blogging-PWA-with-Django/README.md

 Every authenticated user can comment on posts made by other users.
 Home page is paginated list of all posts.
 Non-authenticated users can see all blog posts, but cannot add new posts or like/comment.

-### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 ## Features

 - Dashboard for Authors